 Beware of Chasing Comps

 Please Note – One of the most common mistakes in gambling involves chasing comps.
-Far too many players think that they should continue gambling to earn a specific reward or tier status.
-The key thing to realize here is that the rewards are never worth the theoretical losses you’ll spend to reach them.
-Don’t do anything that encourages you to gamble beyond your means.
+Far too many players think they should continue gambling to earn a specific reward or tier status.
+The critical thing to realize here is that the rewards are never worth the theoretical losses you’ll spend to reach them.
+So don’t do anything that encourages you to gamble beyond your means.
 That $100 “free” buffet will never really feel worth it.

-Play sensible, play with knowledge, and play responsibly with your Players Card.
+Play sensibly, play knowledgeably, and play responsibly with your Players Card.

 Binbin and NETimeGambling.com

 Robin Aubin (AKA Binbin at NETimeGambling) has been a guest on Cousin Vito’s Casino Podcast, The Bettor Life Podcast, The Art in the Game Podcast Springfield, Massachusetts, as well as ZorkCast with Michael Trager.
 In 2013, he created NETimeGambling com.
 The mission was to provide a resource for recreational gamblers visiting New England’s expanding casino market events.
 We offer trip reports, gambling tips, casino promotions, entertainment, and more for those visiting our nine casinos.
 NETG also provides general gambling tips for those recreational gamblers inside and outside the northeast.